Notice of Pre-AIA or AIA Status

 It is known in the art that antibodies have a large repertoire of distinct structures and that a huge variety of antibodies can be made to bind to a single epitope.

-For example, Lloyd et al. taught that hundreds of functional antibody fragments can be isolated from an antibody library that bind to the same antigen wherein these antibodies have distinct heavy and light chain sequences (Lloyd et al. Protein Engineering, Design & Selection 22:159-168, 2009; PTO 892; see, e.g., Discussion).
+For example, Lloyd et al. taught that hundreds of functional antibody fragments can be isolated from an antibody library that bind to the same antigen wherein these antibodies have distinct heavy and light chain sequences (Lloyd et al. of record, Protein Engineering, Design & Selection 22:159-168, 2009; PTO 892; see, e.g., Discussion).

-Similarly, Edwards et al., J Mol Biol.
-334(1): 103-118, 2003; PTO 892, found that over 1000 antibodies, all different in amino acid sequence, were generated to a single protein; 568 different amino acid sequences identified for the V(H) CDR3 domains of these antibodies (Abstract).
+Similarly, Edwards et al., (of record, J Mol Biol.
+334(1): 103-118, 2003; PTO 892), found that over 1000 antibodies, all different in amino acid sequence, were generated to a single protein; 568 different amino acid sequences identified for the V(H) CDR3 domains of these antibodies (Abstract).

-Poosarla et al (Biotechn.
+Poosarla et al (of record, Biotechn.
 Bioeng., 2017, 114(6): 1331-1342, 2017; PTO 892) teach substantial diversity in designed mAbs (sharing less than 75% sequence similarity to all existing natural antibody sequences) that bind to the same 12-mer peptide, binding to different epitopes on the same peptide.
 Said reference further teaches “most B-cell epitopes... in nature consist of residues from different regions of the sequence and are discontinuous...de novo antibody designs against discontinuous epitopes present additional challenges...".
 (See entire reference.)

-Given that hundreds of unique antibody structures may bind a single antigen, the structure of an antibody cannot be predicted from the structure of the antigen, and a single species, or small group of species, cannot define a structure-function relationship so as to be representative of all the antibodies that bind to that antigen..
+Given that hundreds of unique antibody structures may bind a single antigen, the structure of an antibody cannot be predicted from the structure of the antigen, and a single species, or small group of species, cannot define a structure-function relationship so as to be representative of all the antibodies that bind to that antigen.

-Regarding the number of drug to antibody wherein n is 1 to 50 (claims 25-74), the specification discloses the drug to antibody ratio is about 3 to about 6, see p.
+Regarding n is 1 to 50 (claims 25-30, 35, 75-77) or n is 1 to 20 (claim 31), the specification discloses the drug to antibody ratio is about 3 to about 6, see p.
 129, 129, and 137.

 There are no in vivo working examples.
 It is unpredictable which antibody-drug conjugate having 50 drugs per antibody is effective for treating which disease associated with CXCR5 expression.